tenstorrent/tt-topology/README.md

 ## Torus

-The torus layout is a cyclic graph where all chips have a single line connecting all nodes.
+The torus layout is a cyclic graph where a single line connects all nodes.

 The coordinates are assigned by finding a cycle in the graph and then assigning coordinates in order.

-Command to generate a torus layout
+The command to generate a torus layout is:

 ```
 $ tt-topology -l torus -p torus_layout.png
 ```

-For a host with four n300 cards, the command will generate a layout that looks as follows
+For a host with two n300 cards and four n300 cards, the command will generate layouts that look like the following:

 <p align="center">
   <img src="images/torus_layout_2x4.png?raw=true" alt="torus_layout_2x4" width="47%"/>